forevermatt/budget/README.md

 You can try it out (not yet alpha) here: https://forevermatt.github.io/svelte-budget/

+## Goals

+- A budget app that can truly be productively used for free
+- An affordable way for people to use features that inherently incur a cost
+- A simple enough way to provide those cost-features that the income is worth the time/effort it takes to do so

 ## Roadmap

 - [x] See list of categories with budgeted amounts